Volume-preserving Neural Networks: Discussion of the VPNN Model

 In \cite{GBB}, they illustrate the superior performance of ReLU compared to other activation functions in deep neural networks.
 One possible explanation for this superior performance, as mentioned in the paper, is the fact that ReLU introduces \emph{sparsity}.
 Certain neuronal connections are pruned by virtue of having negative inputs into ReLU.
 In a VPNN, this sparsity is incorporated by a different mechanic, not by pruning but by building fewer neuronal connections as part of the architecture.

-\item We scale our input vectors so that their length is within the same order of magnitude of the output vectors (which should have length 1, if the network is learning correctly).
+We scale our input vectors so that their length is within the same order of magnitude of the output vectors (which should have length 1, if the network is learning correctly).
 In practice we preprocess our inputs by scaling entries so that they lie in some interval (say $[0,1]$) and then divide each entry by $\sqrt{n_{in}}$ where $n_{in}$ is the number of entries, so that the length of an input vector is reasonably close to 1.
-This is often done in neural network models but is particularly important for VPNNs since any stretching or compressing in the basic VPNN must be done in diagonal and activation layers, and we do not want to impose extra work on these layers to scale vectors up or down beyond what is needed for approximation. \item The VPNN must also act on vectors with an even number of entries, as the rotational layers and coupled activation layers require an even number of inputs.
-If we had an odd number of inputs the simplest solution would be to add one new input which was always zero. \item In a VPNN, when a neuronal connection (i.e. a parameter in the model) is strengthened in any rotational or diagonal sublayer, nearby neuronal connections will be weakened.
-This mimics the behaviour of biological neural networks \citep{Eetal}. \item This is a totally heuristic argument, but VPNNs may train more reliably due to the well-behaved nature of the surface of $U_n$ (the unitary $n\times n$ matrices), which is moved along in gradient descent in rotational sublayers.
-This should make it less likely to get stuck in local minima. \end{itemize}
+This is often done in neural network models but is particularly important for VPNNs since any stretching or compressing in the basic VPNN must be done in diagonal and activation layers, and we do not want to impose extra work on these layers to scale vectors up or down beyond what is needed for approximation.

+The VPNN must also act on vectors with an even number of entries, as the rotational layers and coupled activation layers require an even number of inputs.
+If we had an odd number of inputs the simplest solution would be to add one new input which was always zero.